odpi/egeria-docs/site/docs/types/5/0545-Reference-Data.md

 The *ValidValueAssociation* relationship allows arbitrary relationships between valid value definitions to be recorded.

+## SpecificationPropertyAssignment relationship

+The *SpecificationPropertyAssignment* relationship is used to attach a valid value that describes a type of configurable property to the element that represents the implementation.
+Examples include connectors and templates.

 ## ValidValuesImplementation relationship and ReferenceData classification

 The implementation of a code table is represented in open metadata using an [Asset](/types/0/0010-Base-Model).
 This asset can be tagged as containing valid values using the *ReferenceData* classification.